Course Outline

 Network analysis overview

-- OSI reference model and TCP/IP networks essentials.
+- Essentials of the OSI reference model and TCP/IP networks.

 - Introduction to Wireshark